-Based on the foregoing it appears that we (me and my family) are not held to the same standards as other applicants/residents of the Town (see more responses to the Town's comments in the appendix of this letter).
+Based on the foregoing it appears that we (me and my family) are not held to the same standards as other applicants/residents of the Town.
 The proposed rezone and CSM meet the requirements of the TVCP and there are no issues with the proposed setbacks for the lots.
 The proposed lot sizes and configuration are consistent with the existing residential development in the neighborhood and fulfill the goals and policies set forth by the Town.
 I do not believe that there is any basis for denying the proposed rezone petition.